wendajiang/wendajiang.github.io/content/blog/type_erasure.md

 }
 ```

-Befor we learn the other (usually more efficient) way to implement type erasure, we have to address one glaringly obvious inefficiency in our design: every time we create or delete a shared pointer or a `std::function` object that is implemented as described above, we must allocate and deallocate memory for the derived object that conceals the erased type.
+Before we learn the other (usually more efficient) way to implement type erasure, we have to address one glaringly obvious inefficiency in our design: every time we create or delete a shared pointer or a `std::function` object that is implemented as described above, we must allocate and deallocate memory for the derived object that conceals the erased type.

-### Type erasue without memory allocation
+### Type erase without memory allocation
 ```cpp
 template<typename T>
 class smartptr {